-Data is collected through RiskMaster for each District going back three years on the number of backing incidents; slips, trips and falls; and strains and pulls.
+Data is collected through RiskMaster for each district and Central Office for the prior three years on the number of backing incidents; slips, trips and falls; and strains and pulls.
 These are the three most common types of injuries at MoDOT.